BrightstarDB/BrightstarDB/README.md

 For details and documentation, please see our website at http://brightstardb.com/

 To get started with BrightstarDB you may want to check out the following resources:
- * [Getting Started](http://brightstardb.readthedocs.org/en/latest/Getting_Started/) provides you with links into the Uesr and Developer documentation
+ * [Getting Started](http://brightstardb.readthedocs.org/en/latest/Getting_Started/) provides you with links into the User and Developer documentation
  * [API Documentation](http://brightstardb.com/api/1.3/)

 If you want a binary installer that includes BrightstarDB, the BrightstarDB service and the Polaris management tool,